hlong24399/musolive_reactnative/README.md

 Currently Expo Web support is **not production ready**, but if you want to see how this project looks on the web as a PWA (Progressive Web App)... using [react-native-web](https://github.com/necolas/react-native-web) and react-dom.

-[PWA: Expo Spotify](https://expo-spotify.calebnance.now.sh) looks best on a mobile device, but not bad on desktop!

 **Dev with Expo Web**
 - Remove node_modules if they exist: `rm -rf nodes_modules`
 - Install/Re-install: `yarn`